chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_orgs_post.rst

    POST /organizations

-with a request body that looks something like:
+with a request body similar to:

 .. code-block:: javascript